Intersex medical interventions: Feminizing surgical procedures

 Clitorectomy amputation or removal of most of the clitoris, including glans, erectile tissue, and nerves.
 This procedure was the most common clitoral surgery performed prior to 1970, but was largely abandoned by 1980 because it usually resulted in loss of clitoral sensation.
-Potential surgical problems: The primary effect of this surgery is a drastic reduction in ability to experience orgasm.
-The appearance is not very normal.
+Potential surgical problems: The primary effect of this surgery is a drastic reduction in ability to experience orgasm.The appearance may differ from the expected surgical result.
 Regrowth of unwanted erectile tissue has sometimes presented problems.

 Clitoroplasty, like phalloplasty, is a term that encompasses any surgical reconstruction of the clitoris, such as removal of the corpora.
 Clitoral recession and reduction can both be referred to as clitoroplasty.
 Potential surgical problems: Major complications can include scarring, contractures, loss of sensation, loss of capacity for orgasm, and unsatisfactory appearance.

 Clitoral recession involves the repositioning of the erectile body and glans of the clitoris farther back under the symphysis pubis and/or skin of the preputium and mons.
 This was commonly done from the 1970s through the 1980s to reduce protrusion without sacrificing sensation.
 Outcomes were often unsatisfactory, and it fell into disfavor in the last 15 years.
-Potential surgical problems: Unfortunately the subsequent sensations were not always pleasant, and erection could be painful.
+Potential surgical problems: Discomfort and pain post-procedure have been reported by some patients, including pain during erections.
 Adults who had a clitoral recession in early childhood often report reduced capacity for enjoyment of sexual intercourse, though similar women who had not had surgery also report a high rate of sexual dysfunction.

 Clitoral reduction was developed in the 1980s to reduce size without reducing function.
 Lateral wedges of the erectile tissue of the clitoris are removed to reduce the size and protrusion.
 The neurovascular tissue is carefully spared to preserve function and sensation.
 Nerve stimulation and sensory responses are now often performed during the surgery to confirm function of the sensory nerves.
 Clitoral reduction is rarely done except in combination with vaginoplasty when substantial virilization is present.
 Potential problems: The degree to which the goal of preserving sexual sensations is attained is a subject of controversy regarding the necessity of such treatments, and lack of firm evidence of good outcomes.
 The success of more contemporary approaches was challenged by Thomas in 2004: "confidence in the superiority of modern surgery is almost certainly misplaced as the crucial components of current clitoral reduction surgery are not fundamentally different from those used in specialist centres 20 years ago".